 The Raymond Carver Short Story Contest

-The contest opens each year April 1 - May 15 and prizewinners are published in the following fall issue in October.
+The contest opens each year April 1 - May 15 and prizewinners are published in our annual fall issue in October.

 +Submission Dates: April 1 - May 15.
 (Mailed entries: May 15 is a postmark deadline.)

-+Winners announced August 1 and published in fall issue.
++Winners announced August 1 and published in fall issue online and in print.

 +Prizes: $1500 (1st), $500 (2nd), $250 (3rd), and two $125 (Editor's Choice).